CainEastman/ygo-embed/PLANNING.md

 - Version reflected in cache keys for proper invalidation
 - Current version: v3.1

+### Build Process
+- Use esbuild for bundling modules into distributable files
+- Build both minified and non-minified versions
+- Include source maps for debugging
+- Maintain both modular version (for development) and bundled version (for distribution)
+- Build scripts: build.bat (Windows) and build-esbuild.js (Node.js)

 ### Testing Strategy
 - Manual testing across browsers
 - Sample pages for each feature